dwarvesf/playground/_memo/the-correct-way-to-build-kpi.md

 tags:
   - tips
   - productivity
+  - performance
-title: The Correct Way To Build Kpi
+title: The Correct Way To Build KPI
 date: 2020-11-03
-description: null
+description: During the retreat, we have daily dharma talks on various topics.
+This time we focus on the topic of Energy and explore different meanings and perspectives on the concept of energy.
-authors: null
+authors:
+- duy
 menu: memo
-type: null
+type: memo
 hide_frontmatter: false
+hide_title: false
 ---

 I have taken a week off from my office, packed up and headed to Dalat for a full-week meditation retreat.
 This method has been my sweet escape for the past 4 years, get-away from the chaotic pop-ups, notifications, messages, deadlines from work and normal life, to find the right balance for my energy and my mind as well.
 Yes, even meditation facilitators need their time to recover and enhance their vibes too.